TitanKing/Ciapre.tmTheme/README.md

 Enjoy! :)

 ## Manual way:
-Copy your desire tmTheme and paste it in Package folder.
+Copy your desired tmTheme and paste it in Package folder.

-In Windows machine, it is located in C:\Users\YOUR-NAME\AppData\Roaming\Sublime Text 2\Packages
+On Windows, it is located in C:\Users\YOUR-NAME\AppData\Roaming\Sublime Text 2\Packages

 Enter `User` folder, and paste it in.